zencart/documentation/content/user/payment/square_api_version.md

 Be sure to specify the correct version on the Credentials page for your App when you first install Square Webpay, and every time you update.

 ![Square API Version](/images/square_api_version.png)

+To change the API version, go to https://connect.squareup.com/apps and click on the app you want to update (remembering that the live and the test app, if one exists, will be separate).

+Then, under the heading API Version, click the Change Version button.
+Set it to the version in the file shown above.

+Remember that the API Version may be different for Sandbox vs Production.